Skip to content

 8. Theme presets load correctly; swapping a preset changes typography/spacing/radii without touching component code

-9. Playwright E2E tests pass in CI (headless Chromium)
+9. Playwright E2E tests pass in CI (headless Firefox)

 10. Server architecture supports adding platform routes (#50, #347) without restructuring